How to develop SEO Strategy for SaaS

 • - Assets, resources, and growth in comparison to competitors

-Understand the SEO Landscape
+Understand SEO Landscape

 After gaining a deeper level of knowledge about the customer, product, business, and market we then dive into the SEO landscape to gain the context that will inform the approach “the what” we take to the identified challenge and identify tactics “the how” to test.